anoop9/microservices-workflow-example/order-fulfillment-workflow-temporal/README.md

 # Introduction

-This is an order fulfillment workflow example project, containing 3 microservices in spring-boot.
+This is an order fulfillment workflow example project, containing 3 microservices in spring-boot and these microservices integrated with Temporal either to create/start a workflow (order-svc) or to start activities in workflow (payment-svc and shipment-svc).
 The way how these microservices interact is depicted in the following diagram. ![Alt text](orderfullfillment.png?raw=true "order fulfillment workflow")